JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 > **Incompatible change type**: behavioral
 >
 > **Short summary**: The getter for member-extension properties overridden by Java subclasses is now hidden in the subclass's scope,
-> aligning its behavior with regular Kotlin properties.
+> aligning its behavior with that of regular Kotlin properties.
 >
 > **Deprecation cycle**:
 >